 Whether you are a PK-12 administrator looking to boost your district’s reading scores, a higher education professional searching for ways to help grant recipients persist, or a military trainer trying to address a pilot retention issue, you’ll develop the skills you need to solve the problem.

-You’ll complete either a dissertation or a dissertation in practice as part of a three-course sequence that comprises your last year in the program.
+You’ll complete a dissertation in practice as part of a three-course sequence that comprises your last year in the program.
 As an opportunity for additional flexibility in completing your dissertation, you can choose to focus on a project you are currently engaged in at your workplace.
 You’ll use action research to document the current situation and propose an evidence-based solution.

 Build your leadership acumen